 - Bot Framework.
 To create a Cortana skill, you must first create a bot.
-Then sign into the Bot Framework Developer Portal using your Microsoft account, register the bot, and connect it to the Cortana channel to make it a Cortana skill.
-For information on creating your first Cortana skill, see Create your first Cortana skill.
+Once the bot is working, sign into the Bot Framework Developer Portal using your Microsoft account, register the bot, and connect it to the Cortana channel to make it a Cortana skill.

 - LUIS (Language Understanding Intelligent Service).
-Sign into LUIS.ai using your Microsoft account to create and manage LUIS applications that let you use language understanding technology in your Cortana skill.
+Sign into LUIS.ai using your Microsoft account.
+This will allow you to create and manage LUIS applications that let you use language understanding technology in your Cortana skill.

 - A cloud hosting service.
 Optionally, you can use a cloud hosting service such as Microsoft Azure.
 This is required if you want to want the skill to be available to Cortana using a web address.

 Step 2 - Set up your PC, Mac, or Cortana device

 You can develop a Cortana skill on either a Mac or a PC running Windows 10 Anniversary Update (build 1607), using your choice of development tools.
 The only requirement is that you have installed the Microsoft Bot Framework SDK.

 Although you can use any development environment, Microsoft Visual Studio offers a variety of useful tools and features, including Bot Application, Bot Controller, and Bot Dialog templates.
 For information about installing Visual Studio, see Install Visual Studio 2019.

 The Bot Builder SDK for .NET currently supports C#.
 Visual Studio for Mac is not supported.

 For either a Mac or PC environment, install the Bot Framework Emulator to be able to view and test your bot in action before registering it and connecting it to the Cortana channel.